Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 CAN-SPAM Act Requirements

 Include your real physical business address in every email.
 Don't lie in subject lines.
 Every single email needs a working unsubscribe link.
 When someone opts out, pull them within 10 business days.
 That's... basically it.
 Not complicated.
-But violations run up to $50,120 per email.
+But violations run up to $53,088 per email — that's the figure in force since the FTC's inflation adjustment on January 17, 2025.
 Per.
 Individual.
 Email.
 So yeah, follow the rules.
 (Source: FTC CAN-SPAM Compliance Guide)

 More details in our compliance guide.